dajhub/dajhub.github.io/content/blog/sddm/index.md

 {% tip(header="Important") %}

-The above commands assume that there is no other display manager installed.
+The above commands assume there is no other display manager installed.
 If, for example, you have gdm installed, then you would need to force sddm as your display manager.
 The **systemctl** command would now be:

 ```bash
 sudo systemctl enable sddm.service -f